rmbolger/Posh-ACME/docs/Plugins/Loopia.md

 The username is used with the `LoopiaUser` parameter and the password is used with the `LoopiaPass` SecureString parameter.

+!!! warning
-*NOTE: The `LoopiaPassInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `LoopiaPassInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs @{